Yejashi/obsidianNotes/Research/Compilers/Books/Engineering a Compiler/Chapter 1/Overview of Translation.md

 #### Checking Syntax
 To check the syntax of the input program, the compiler must compare the program’s structure against a definition for the language.

+Mathematically, the source language is a set, usually infinite, of strings defined by some finite set of rules, called a *grammar*.